Celebrating 20 years of community-led development "The Apache Way"

 The appropriate project's security team works privately with the reporter to resolve the vulnerability.

-A new release of the Apache product concerned is made that includes the fix.
+A new release of the Apache package concerned is made that includes the fix.

 The vulnerability is publically announced.